pingpongshow/RaptorQHAB/README.md

 Mac native rground station app in releases - uses a custom radio receiver based on the Hetec t190 LoRa board.

+iOS app RaptorHABMobile for iOS >17 on iPad and iPhone available in the app store - free - pending Apple approval

 Firmware for the Heltec T190 modem (FSK) available.

 Python GUI and headless web based groundstations are being developed and are currently being debuged - run on a Pi, Windows etc - also uses custom Heltec T190 LoRa board modem